tareqimbasher/NetPad/docs/wiki/How-Tos.md

-## How to create a "Program-style" script?
+## Creating a "Program-style" script

 The primary approach is to write Top-Level statements, ie: